The warm sun on your face, sweaty and exhausted in the best possible way after your high intensity interval training session.

 Let’s take our example from above…

-For you, I’d recommend this sprint program, done 2x per week in addition to your regular strength training sessions:
+For you, I’d recommend this high intensity interval training beginner program.
+Complete this 2x per week in addition to your regular strength training sessions:

 Week 1-2: 15 second sprint/60 second rest x 4-6 rounds